rockholla/terraform-packer-workshop/intermediate-terraform/exercises/01/README.md

 our first block, or stanza is a data source, and one that's going to query the AWS API by way of the AWS provider that our `init` command downloaded.
 We're using a provider-defined data source called `aws_vpc`.
 We want to query to get info about a VPC that _already exists_ in our AWS.
 In this case the default VPC for the region as configured in our AWS provider block.

-Once We can then reference the VPC's ID in other places.
+We can then reference the VPC's ID in other places.
 And we see that happen as we're setting a local variable:

 ```
 locals {